What Is A Piggyback Mortgage Loan?

 Piggyback loans have several benefits, but whether or not getting one is right for you is ultimately your decision.
 Taking out a piggyback loan can strain your lines of credit, so you’ll want to be sure that the savings are worth it in the long term.

-If you’re buying a home and are not sure if you need a piggyback loan, it’s best to talk to your mortgage banker.
-Rocket Mortgage® is here to help with expert advice on your lending needs every step of the way.
-While we don’t offer piggyback loans, we can help find the right mortgage option for you.
+If you’re buying a home and aren’t sure if you need a piggyback loan, it’s best to talk to your mortgage banker.
+While we don’t offer piggyback loans, Rocket Mortgage is here to provide you expert advice on your lending needs and to help find the right mortgage option for you.